Take the Summer Music Challenge

 - Go on a course and kick your music career up to a whole new level.
 For songwriters, I recommend the amazing UK Songwriting Festival in beautiful Bath.

-- You could learn about the music industry at YouBloom in Dublin on 13th June, a great annual conference attended by many music industry movers and shakers there to share their knowledge with you.
+- You could learn about the music industry at YouBloom in Dublin in June, a great annual conference attended by many music industry movers and shakers there to share their knowledge with you.

 - Buy a new music book and learn that piece you’ve always wanted to play… but make sure you play it to an audience by the end of the summer!